ChakshuGautam/async_orch/README.md

 ## Documentation

-For detailed information on all components, advanced usage, and more examples, please refer to the [**Async-Flow Wiki**](docs/wiki.md).
+For detailed information on all components, advanced usage, and more examples, please refer to the [**async_orch Wiki**](docs/wiki.md).

 The wiki covers:

-*   Core Components: `Task`, `EventBus`, `Sequence`, `Parallel`, `CircuitGroup`, `TaskState`.
+- Core Components: `Task`, `EventBus`, `Sequence`, `Parallel`, `CircuitGroup`, `TaskState`.
-*   Advanced Patterns: Implementing retries, using the event bus for logging.
+- Advanced Patterns: Implementing retries, using the event bus for logging.
-*   Codebase structure and how to run the bundled examples.
+- Codebase structure and how to run the bundled examples.

 ## Examples

-The `examples/` directory contains scripts demonstrating various features of `async-flow`.
+The `examples/` directory contains scripts demonstrating various features of `async_orch`.
 You can run them directly:

 ## Contributing